 Time Division Multiplexing (TDM)

-Native TDM is a type of digital multiplexing that transfers two ore more data streams transmitted simultaneously as sub-channels in one communication channel.
-This is perfect for circuit switched networks such as Public Switched Telephone Network (PSTN) there is a need to transmit multiple subscriber calls along the same transmission medium.
-TDM allows switches to create channels, also know as tributaries, with a transmission stream.
+Native TDM is a type of digital multiplexing that transfers two or more data streams transmitted simultaneously as sub-channels in one communication channel.
+This is perfect for circuit switched networks such as Public Switched Telephone Network (PSTN) where there is a need to transmit multiple subscriber calls along the same transmission medium.
+TDM allows switches to create channels (or tributaries), with a transmission stream.
 A standard DSO voice signal has a data bit rate of 64Kbits.
 TDM takes frames of the voice signals and multiplexes them into a TDM frame which runs at a higher bandwidth.

 Internet Protocol (IP)

 The Internet Protocol (IP) is a data-oriented protocol used for communicating data across a packet-switched network.

 IP is a network layer protocol in the internet protocol suite and is encapsulated in a data link layer protocol (e.g., ethernet).
 As a lower layer protocol, IP provides the service of communicable unique global addressing amongst computers.